 On termination of employment you may be required to use any remaining holiday entitlement during your notice period, to the extent permitted by the applicable law.
-Alternatively, you will be paid in lieu of any accrued but untaken holiday entitlement for the current holiday year to date, plus any holiday permitted to be carried over from previous years under this policy or as required by law.
+Alternatively, you will be paid in lieu of any accrued but untaken holiday entitlement for the current holiday year to date, plus any holiday permitted to be carried over from previous years under this policy or as required by law or receive a vacation certificate displaying the unused accrued vacation days that you can take with your next employer.